Swetugg/swetugg-backoffice/README.md

 Getting started
 ---------------
 You should be able to start up an empty version of the swetugg site simply by hitting F5 in Visual Studio.
 This will create a local database using Entity Framework Code First Migrations.
 However, since the database will be empty you won't be able to actually browse to the frontpage.
+The first thing you should do is to make sure the database is seeded with a default admin account:

+### Seed the database
+In Visual Studio, open up the Package Manager Console and run:
+    Update-Database

 ### Admin page
 The entry point to the admin backend is found at `/start`.
 In order to do anything you have to have an account, the default admin account is `info@swetugg.se` with password `ChangeMe.123`.